alexxsilvers/leetcode_problems/statistics.md

 **Solved with pain**

-766. Toeplitz matrix
+1)766.
+Toeplitz matrix

-1089.
+2)1089.
 Duplicate zeros

+3)283.
+Move Zeroes

 **Not solved by myself**

-888. Fair candy swap
+1)888.
+Fair candy swap

-1093.
+2)1093.
 Statistics from a Large Sample